Skip to main content

 With that being said, SSR and hydration can still introduce issues to a site if not implemented properly.
 The issue of content flickering is when the server doesn’t know the user or what context they already have (like, if a user is logged in already or not), and as a result will give them a generic version of the site.
 Once the site is hydrated and realizes that the user is logged in, it might replace parts of the UI with personalized or updated content.
 While not as bad as a completely blank page, these mid-stream content changes can be distracting and momentarily confuse the user.

 From a user experience standpoint, the goal is to minimize the delay before users see useful content.
-If you’re using CSR, it’s key to keep your JavaScript lean and include a well-designed loading indicator or skeleton so your users know there is content on the way.
+If you’re using CSR, keep your JavaScript lean and include a well-designed loading indicator or skeleton so your users know there is content on the way.
 Even better, using SSR for the initial view makes sure users see something first, and get their content second.

 Not all delays are due to scripts, and instead can also be from how your browser handles critical resources like CSS and fonts.
 Browsers don’t know to inherently prioritize these, or might not realize the content is styled until later, leading to content flashing on your page with the wrong font or style.